Dotan-666/By-The-Book/README.md

+By The Book – A Personal Book Library Website
+Created by Dotan Hilleך

 I'm Dotan Hillel, and By The Book is my first full website project.
 This website organizes all the books I have read, and many more.
 It includes summaries, reviews, jokes, quizzes, and recommendations.
 I’m building this project because I love books, and I love helping people discover new ones.
 There’s something special about giving someone a book and watching them fall into it with no way to stop reading.